ConsultingMD/graphql-preload/README.md

 ## Usage

+First, add the instrument to your `GraphQL::Schema`:

+    Schema = GraphQL::Schema.define do
+      instrument(:field, GraphQL::Preload::Instrument.new)
+    end

+Call your new instrument when defining your field:

+    PostType = GraphQL::ObjectType.define do
+      name 'Post'

+      field :comments, !types[!CommentType] do
+        preload comments: :author

+        resolve ->(obj, args, ctx) { obj.comments }
+      end

+      # Or you can use the more terse syntax:
+      field :comments, !types[!CommentType], preload: { comments: :author }, property: :comments end

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.